AMuriuki/shamiri-journaling/backend/README.md

 # Backend

 ## Project Set-up
-To run this project on your local machine follow these instructions
+To run the backend service on your local machine follow these instructions

 ### 1. Clone the repository
 - Clone the repo to your local